 Find out more about studying at ARU and take a look at our most popular courses.Explore our Social care courses Explore our Psychology courses Explore our Children's Book Illustration MA course

-for students coming from Spain to Anglia Ruskin
+for students coming from Spain to ARU

 If you don't meet our English language requirements, our Language Centre offers a range of courses which could help you achieve the level required for entry onto a degree course.